 With the rise of concrete buildings and roads, one part of the Earth that we rarely see is the soil.
 It has many different names, such as dirt, mud, and ground.
 However, it is definitely very important to us.
 The plants that feed us grow in soil, and keeping it healthy is essential to maintaining a beautiful planet.

 However, like all other forms of nature, the soil also suffers from pollution.
-The pollution of soil is a common thing these days, and it happens due to the presence of man-made elements.
+Soil pollution is a common thing these days, and it happens due to the presence of man-made elements.

 Soil pollution is when the soil is contaminated by different pollutants like toxic chemicals from man-made products or even from wind or precipitation, which are natural pollutants.
 The chemicals within soil cause reactions with other chemicals that go within it, which could lead to soil contamination or pollution.

-If the chemical placed into the soil is unnatural and harmful, then the soil will be polluted or contaminated, which could cause a lot of risks to the environment.
+If the chemical placed into the soil is unnatural and harmful, then the soil will be polluted or contaminated, which could cause many environmental risks.
 On the other hand, even if the contaminant is a natural component of the soil, it could still cause soil pollution if the concentration is already too high.

 According to Environmental Pollution Centers, soil pollution is,